Visitor Frequently Asked Questions

 Is there some sort of coffee or social hour after the service?

 Yes!
 There is a Gathering Hour after each service, in the core area in front of Founders’ Hall.
 All members, friends and visitors are welcome.
 Please come enjoy our hospitality, chat with our members and introduce yourself.
-Please take a blue visitor cup so we can more readily recognize you.
-A Welcome Table is located in the Core Area during the Gathering Hour after the services where a Board member is available to answer your questions.
+A Welcome Table is located in the Core Area during the Gathering Hour after the services where a member is available to answer your questions.
 Informational literature is also available.

 What kinds of social and other activities do you have and can visitors participate?